adhikm96/bizio-salon-ms/README.md

 # bizio-salon-ms

+Handle company(multi-tenant database) and thier branches of salon and handle customer appoinments.

 ## Environment Variables
       KEYCLOAK_REALM: Admin Auth to login
       KEYCLOAK_AUTH_SERVER_URL: Auth Server URL (private one if different than public)